Framework Category

 Does your organization maintain a documented inventory of designated data types of interest that require protection?

-This question assesses whether your organization has formally identified and cataloged sensitive data categories that require special handling and protection.
+Knowing what data needs protecting is at issue here: whether you maintain a documented inventory of the designated data types that warrant safeguarding.
 Examples include personally identifiable information (PII), protected health information (PHI), financial account data, intellectual property, and operational technology data.

 Does your organization have a process to continuously discover and analyze ad hoc data to identify new instances of sensitive data types?

-This question assesses whether your organization actively monitors and analyzes data across systems to identify previously unknown or newly created instances of sensitive information (like PII, financial data, or intellectual property).
+Continuous data discovery is the subject: assessors want a process that keeps analyzing ad hoc data to surface new instances of sensitive data types.
 Continuous discovery helps prevent data sprawl and ensures that all sensitive information receives appropriate protection controls regardless of where it resides or when it was created.

 Has your organization implemented a system for assigning data classifications to designated data types through tags or labels?